iShares S&P GSCI Commodity Indexed Trust (NYSEARCA:GSG) Sees Unusually-High Trading Volume

-Shares of iShares S&P GSCI Commodity Indexed Trust (NYSEARCA:GSG) saw an uptick in trading volume on Monday .
-207,205 shares changed hands during trading, a decline of 86% from the previous session’s volume of 1,463,039 shares.The stock last traded at $17.70 and had previously closed at $17.51.
+iShares S&P GSCI Commodity Indexed Trust (NYSEARCA:GSG) shares saw strong trading volume on Monday .
+231,627 shares changed hands during mid-day trading, a decline of 84% from the previous session’s volume of 1,463,387 shares.The stock last traded at $17.88 and had previously closed at $17.93.

 iShares S&P GSCI Commodity-Indexed Trust (The Trust) is an investment trust that issues units of beneficial interest (shares) representing fractional undivided beneficial interests in its net assets.
 The Trust’s objective is to track the results of a fully collateralized investment in futures contracts on an index composed of a diversified group of commodities futures and to track the investment returns of the index before payment of the Trust’s expenses and liabilities.